-On the southwest edge of Penobscot Bay, Rockland has long been proud of its brick-and-blue-collar waterfront reputation.
-Built around the fishing industry, Rockland historically dabbled in tourism on the side, but with the decline of fisheries and the rise of Maine’s tourist economy, the balance has shifted.
+Located on the southwestern edge of Penobscot Bay, Rockland has long been proud of its blue-collar waterfront roots.
+Built around the fishing industry, the city long historically dabbled in tourism but never really waded.
+With the recent decline of local fisheries and the rise of Maine’s tourist economy, though, that balance has shifted.